awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 With this framing, the things the encrypt and decrypt operations care about are:

 - Can any more data be read or written?
-- What data is currently available to me?
+- What data is currently consumable?
 - What data can I release?

+To do this we precisely define what we mean by [consume](#consumable-bytes) and [release](#release), as well as the overall framework for thinking about streaming in a new streaming document.

-In the context of the encrypt or decrypt operation, we specify the conditions for when the operation MAY or MUST perform some processing.
+In the context of the encrypt or decrypt operation, we specify the conditions for when the operation MUST perform some processing.
-These conditions include how many input bytes are available, whether more bytes MAY be available, at what step in the operation you are in, and the result of various calculations.
+These conditions include how many input bytes are consumable, whether more bytes MAY be consumable, at what step in the operation you are in, and the result of various calculations.

-Additionally, we use similar conditions to specify when the output of the operation MAY be released.
+Additionally, we use similar conditions to specify when the output of the operation MUST NOT or SHOULD  be released.

 This change SHOULD be agnostic to streaming interface implementations.
 Any streaming interface which is capable of moving bytes over time from one place to another,